-While both UPSs provide full protection from major power problems, such as surges, spikes, sags, blackouts and brownouts, they differ in a few significant areas.
-Simply put, an on-line UPS offers a higher level of protection than a line interactive at a higher cost.
+While both UPSs provide full protection from major power problems, such as surges, spikes, sags, blackouts, and brownouts, they differ in a few significant areas.
+Simply put, an online UPS offers a higher level of protection than a line interactive at a higher cost.
 More specific areas where the two types differ include sine wave output, voltage regulation, and double-conversion inversion.

 Sine Wave Output

-Without boring you with too much detail, there are three types of wave currents: square, simulated sine, and true sine.
+There are three types of wave currents: square, simulated sine, and true sine.
 While each wave alternates between positive and negative to create a current, the three are vastly different.

 The next step up is a compromise between power quality and cost with a simulated sine wave.
 While this wave is still less than ideal, the shape of the wave more closely resembles a pure sine wave and therefore, offers a better quality current.
 With the exception of the EnterprisePlus LCD, all of Minuteman’s line interactive UPSs employ this simulated sine wave to deliver utility power to equipment.

 Finally, the best quality wave is the true or pure sine wave.
 This is the ideal wave for both equipment performance and longevity.
 Power transitions smoothly between positive and negative to create the perfect wave and ensure the best quality power is delivered to equipment.
-While this wave produced great performance and is safe for sensitive equipment, it does come at a higher cost.
-Minuteman’s online UPSs all come with true sine wave output, as well as one line interactive unit, the EnterprisePlus LCD, which simulates a true sine wave.
+While this wave produced a great performance and is safe for sensitive equipment, it does come at a higher cost.
+Minuteman’s online UPSs all come with true sine wave output, as well as one line interactive unit, the EXR Series, which simulates a true sine wave.

 A line interactive UPS has two options when it comes to dealing with power, switch to battery power or buck/bump the power level to normal with an automatic voltage regulator (AVR).
-As discussed in the Newbie’s Nook post: An AVR acts as a sort of gatekeeper and each unit has a range that covers slightly above and slightly below normal which is 110V.
+An AVR acts as a sort of gatekeeper and each unit has a range that covers slightly above and slightly below normal which is 110V.
 For instance, a range can be between 100v and 120v.
 So here are the options for the current: 1.)
 If the current coming from the wall is normal then it goes right through.
 2.)
 If the current is abnormal but still within a certain range, the voltage regulator will either boost the current up to normal or bring it down to normal.
 3.)
 However, if the current is abnormal and outside of the range then the UPS will switch to battery power just like the standby UPS.

-AVR becomes very beneficial in areas with unreliable power because power can run though the UPS with voltage regulation pretty much indefinitely, unlike a battery where the power only lasts a certain amount of time.
+AVR becomes very beneficial in areas with unreliable power because power can run through the UPS with voltage regulation pretty much indefinitely, unlike a battery where the power only lasts a certain amount of time.

-Instead of employing a battery to prevent downtime, on-line UPSs only have one option to protect against power problems and that’s conversion.
+Instead of employing a battery to prevent downtime, online UPSs only have one option to protect against power problems and that’s conversion.
 As complicated as ‘double-conversion inversion’ sounds, it’s a relatively simple concept.
-Firstly, an AC current is one that can run long distance but is not as high quality as DC power.
+Firstly, an AC current is one that can run long distances but is not as high quality as DC power.
 Conversely, DC power is very high quality, but only for short distances, like the distance through a UPS.
 Thus, every current enters an online UPS as AC then is converted into DC, whether it is normal or not, and exits the unit as AC again.
 Essentially, an online UPS cleans up any current, ensuring the purest most high-quality current is entering the equipment attached to it.